vmware-archive/image-relocation/README.md

 ## Command line interface

-An CLI, `irel`, is provided for manual use and experimentation.
+A CLI, `irel`, is provided for manual use and experimentation.
 Issue `make irel` to build it.